ashishsutariya/Documentation-Argus/source/pages/howtouse2.rst

    Start by defining the keywords or custom parameters that will guide ARGUS's focus during the analysis.
 These keywords should reflect the specific terms, phrases, or criteria relevant to your research objectives.
 Consider the key concepts, themes, or variables you want to explore within the literature.

-   i.
-Open the add terms modal:
+   * Open the add terms modal:
 .. figure:: /images/argusaddterms.png
    :align: center

-   ii.
-Add terms individually or user can add multiple terms separated by ';' and clicking on "ADD" button:
+   * Add terms individually or user can add multiple terms separated by ';' and clicking on "ADD" button:
 .. figure:: /images/argusaddterms2.png
    :align: center

-   iii.
-Added terms in the terms list:
+   * Added terms in the terms list:
 .. figure:: /images/addterms4.png
    :align: center